testfairy/docs/docs/07_Tester_FAQ.md

  TestFairy is helping testers to test the applications while everything is recorded, so you don't need to capture video, screetshoots or send logs anymore.
  All the testing activities are accesable to the developers and you just need to test the scenarios and give your feedback on what is working or not.
  * Via TestFairy you can be notified when a new build for testing is available to downalod, install.
- * Via Testfairy you can send feedback and bugs directly to the developer from the ppa and your mobile device.
+ * Via Testfairy you can send feedback and bugs directly to the developer from the application and your mobile device.

 ## Becoming a TestFariy tester (iOS)
   * [How do I register to TestFairy as a tester?](#invite-tester-ios)